Weekend in Barcelona

 5-year-old has a Lego advent calendar.
-Every door has a small bag of Lego behind it.
+Every door hides a small bag of Lego behind it.
+This morning, 5-year-old frowned and said, “Daddy, the door of my advent calendar is empty today.”

-I was about to launch into an angry tirade towards Lego, unleashing various expletives unsuitable for children about how their advent calendars are ***ing **** and they can **** their ****ing calenders up their ****.
-But when I went to look at his advent calendar, I saw he'd simply opened yesterday’s door by mistake.
+Instantly, I felt a surge of irritation at Lego, and I was ready to launch into an angry tirade containing expletives unsuitable for children, about how Lego's advent calendars are ***ing **** and they can **** their ****ing calenders up their ****ing ****".
+But when I went to look, I realised he'd simply opened yesterday’s door by mistake.

 Then we all rushed to the station.
 We arrived with ten minutes to spare.
-We had five bags (seven if you count my eye bags), two children, one pushchair, and zero will to live.
+We had five bags (seven if you count my eye bags), two children, and one pushchair.
 The train came.
 We got on and found our seats.
 The train was busy.
 A boy walked past wearing a Santa hat with flashing stars.
 Sitting next to me was a weird man whose jacket was ripped in several places, mostly the cuffs and the sleeves.
 The sleeves of his jumper had threads coming off.
 He looked tired — his eyes were just like Droopy’s.
+I felt sorry for him.
 Then I realised I was sitting next to the window and looking at my reflection.

 The train set off.
 1-year-old sat on my lap.
 Outside the window were hills and fields.
 The sun was low in the sky.
 And then there we were: Barcelona.
 The Big Apple.
 The City That Never Sleeps.
 Oh wait, that’s New York.
 Barcelona is the city with a big cathedral.
 The city Freddie Mercury sang about for the 1992 Olympics.
 The Catalan capital.